novak-a/Python-from-zero-to-hero/002_data_types/readme.md

 # Assignment (EN)

-Generate correct examples for each of the following data types.
+Create correct examples for each of the following data types.
 Verify their correctness using the type() function and display the results on the screen.

 - Integer